 If you're interested in law, public speaking, acting, or you just like to argue, you should give Mock Trial a try.
 Mock Trial is offered as a class for credit through Western Michigan University's Department of Political Science.
 Teams typically feature political science majors, students majoring in criminal justice, philosophy, creative writing, and drama, but students from all across campus are eligible.
 Students can also participate in the group in an extracurricular capacity.

-For more information, contact instructor and coach Justin Workman.
+For more information, contact Dr. John Clark.

 About Mock Trial